SJECollins/ci-pp1-hoggy-hospital/README.md

 #### How You Can Help Section
 - This presents the main means of help that the organisation accepts.
 - It is styled on a light background that highlights the images as important features and separates them from the sections above and below.
 The three images are styled to wrap on smaller devices while remaining centered on the page.
-Using the hover pseudoclass, the user can interact with the images so that the image transitions to text specific to the option they are interacting with.
+Using the :hover and :active pseudoclasses, the user can interact with the images so that the image transitions to text specific to the option they are interacting with.

   ![How To Help](readme-docs/how-to.webp)